 So, stop the birth control pill and start domperidone.
 See below and attached.

-yes, it's possible to restart, but it is best to get good hands on help.
+And, yes, it's possible to restart, but it is best to get good hands on help.

 If the baby will take the breast, anything is possible.
 In that case, see the website www.drjacknewman.com (this site is temporarily not working; in the meantime, see www.gentlemothering.ca instead) and find the Protocol to increase breastmilk intake by the baby, attached, and use the video clips at the websites above to help you use the Protocol.